NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Put the LEDs devices/packages you create in `lbr/LEDs.lbr`.
 Reuse the LED symbol from `quadparts_prebulit.lbr` or your `custom.lbr`.

-The packages/devices you build need to meet all the standards described in `Building Parts in Eagle Lab`.
+The packages/devices you build need to meet all the standards described in `Building Parts in Fusion360 Lab`.

 Add an attribute called `CUSTOM` to the variants you create.
 It should be constant but without a value.
 This will ensure they get ordered.